marceline-cramer/saturn-v/site/content/blog/is-saturn-v-ai.md

 [^gen]: [Generative AI on Wikipedia](https://en.wikipedia.org/wiki/Generative_artificial_intelligence)

 For instance, there's **symbolic AI**[^sym], which is what Saturn V is.
-The term "symbolic" can be rather abstract, but just know that it uses *logic* as opposed to boatloads of data.
+The term "symbolic" can be rather abstract, but just know that it uses *logic* as opposed to massive datasets.
 Instead of feeding a symbolic AI examples of how to act in different scenarios, you explicitly tell the AI how to act.
 Symbolic AIs are therefore much more reliable than generative AIs, because they can only make decisions within the confines of their programming.
 They also don't rely on training data because their programming determines how they behave.

 [^sym]: [Symbolic AI on Wikipedia](https://en.wikipedia.org/wiki/Symbolic_artificial_intelligence)